 Campground B has 18 water and electric sites (Camp B EW50ft) that are up to 50 feet long and accept 30 and 50-am current.
 RV guests and those with longer rigs prefer these longer sites, which are less shady than those in Campground A. The sites are paved and level; some are pull-through, however such sites can't be guaranteed.
 The sites have a gravel “living space” area.
 Campground B has one ADA-compliant site near its ADA-accessible bathhouse, which has a laundry facility.

 The park is taking part in a pilot program that allows guests to reserve specific sites.
 Sites 1-7 in Campground B are part of that program.
+Sixteen other sites will be added to the program beginning March 3, 2017.

 Also in Campground B is a group camping area with four sites (Camp B GrpStdTent).
 Tents and RV guests may use the sites, but they have only one electric and water hookup for each set of two sites.
 Maximum occupancy is 24 (six per site).
 Group sites that accommodate more than six people have a higher cancellation fee than do regular campsites.
 The group sites are not near Campground A's group sites.

-Regarding Campgrounds A and B:
+Campgrounds A and B:

 Total sites: Camp A EW30ft, 32; Camp B EW50ft, 11; Site-specific EW50ft, 7; Camp A GrpStdTent, 1; Camp B GrpStdTent, 1